DougLeary/LedString/README.md

 To do: accept a pointer to a custom method.

 ## Notes
-I have tested this class with an Arduino and a 50-led WS2811 string.
-The wiring is simple: connect the LED string's control line to pin 3 (or D3 on ESP8266).
-Connect an adequate 5V power supply to the leds and tie its ground to the Arduino ground.
-Then power up.
+To control a 50-led WS2811 string, the wiring is straightforward: connect the LED string's control line to pin 3, connect an adequate 5V power supply to the LEDs, and tie its ground to the Arduino ground.
+I have powered a string of 8 leds cut off a 50-led string directly off an Arduino.